What is website visitor tracking?

 Worth noting: Google Analytics does not allow its users to record PII — personally identifiable information.
 It’s against their terms of service.
 But this restriction does not apply to other common marketing platforms, such as CRMs, marketing automation, etc. These tools absolutely rely on PII (e.g., names and email addresses) in order to function.

-Web site visitor tracking tools are also not primarily focused on reporting aggregate metrics for overall site visitor traffic, user behavior, etc. They are not intended to fully replace Google Analytics or other primary web analytics tools in this way.
+Web site visitor tracking tools are also not primarily focused on reporting complete metrics for overall site visitor traffic, user behavior, etc. They are not intended to fully replace Google Analytics or other primary web analytics tools in this way.

 Can Google Analytics Identify Website Visitors?